Meyers Leonard: Illinois (2010–2012)

 As a sophomore in 2011–12, Leonard averaged 13.6 points and 8.2 rebounds per game.
-Leonard was named Big Ten Co-Player of the Week on December 5, 2011 after averaging 16.5 points and 6.0 rebounds per game in two Illinois victories.
-Leonard was also named Big Ten Player of the Week on December 26, 2011 after averaging 16.5 points and 14.5 rebounds per game in two games.
+Leonard was named Big Ten Co-Player of the Week on December 5, 2011, after averaging 16.5 points and 6.0 rebounds per game in two Illinois victories.
+Leonard was also named Big Ten Player of the Week on December 26, 2011, after averaging 16.5 points and 14.5 rebounds per game in two games.
 Following the season, Leonard was named Honorable Mention All Big-10.
 He then entered the NBA draft.

+Leonard hosted Max Bielfeldt during his February 26 and 27, 2011 official visit and met Max's sister Elle for the first time.
+Elle was friends with Mike Davis' girlfriend, and after Illinois' 2010–11 basketball season, their relationship developed.
+Their first date was five hours long at the University of Illinois gym.
+The pair spent two hours of shooting basketball and then three hours of talking, since she refused a dinner date.

 Professional career

 Portland Trail Blazers (2012–2019)

 Leonard was drafted with the 11th overall pick by the Portland Trail Blazers in the 2012 NBA draft.
-On July 13 he signed his rookie scale contract with the Trail Blazers.
+On July 13 he signed his rookie-scale contract with the Trail Blazers.
 On October 31, 2012, Leonard made his NBA debut, logging 23 minutes and scoring four points against the Los Angeles Lakers.
 He made his first career start on November 21, 2012, against the Phoenix Suns, finishing with 12 points and 5 rebounds.
 On March 30, 2013, he had a season-best game with 22 points and 10 rebounds in a loss to the Golden State Warriors.

 Leonard's numbers dipped from his rookie to sophomore season, falling behind fellow second-year big man Joel Freeland as the primary backup to starter Robin Lopez.
 He saw action in 29 fewer games in 2013–14, with his minutes and points per game cut in half, as the Blazers transformed from a lottery team to a playoff contender.
 On January 2, 2014, he had a season-best game with 8 points and 10 rebounds in a 134–104 win over the Charlotte Bobcats.